araskog/portfolio/README.md

 # portfolio

-My portfolio page, made in HTML and CSS.
+My old portfolio page, made in HTML and CSS.